wchang17/js-dc-5/final-project/readme.md

 ### Technical Requirements

 - Use JavaScript to correctly structure the code for a web application:
-  - Structure your application to be a SPA (single page application)
   - Make HTTP requests to your own server
   - Make at least one HTTP request to a third-party server
   - CRUD functionality